![]() |

 UNLESS someone like you cares a whole lot, nothing is going to get better.
 It’s not.” —The Lorax, by Dr. Seuss

-In Hawaiian thinking, if man leaves the earth alone, it will heal itself.
-The action the earth asks for is to pay attention and try not to F it up.
+In Hawaiian thinking, if kānaka, humanity, leaves the earth alone, it will heal itself.
+The action the earth asks for is to pay attention and try not to "F" it up.
 Otherwise, we have only ourselves to blame.
-Some of these books talk about a world where we have F’d it up, so I am including them.
+Some of these books explore worlds where we have already reached that breaking point.

-- Dragonfruit by Makiia Lucier - while this is a fantasy, this is also about limited resources, man’s arrogance over all living things, and the ways of knowing that come from living on an island.
+- Dragonfruit by Makiia Lucier -- While this is a fantasy, this is also about limited resources, man’s arrogance over all living things, and the ways of knowing that come from living on an island.

-- ‘Āina Hānau: Birthland - These poems, by kānaka ‘õiwi poet Nālani McDougal , weaves her ‘āina through her pieces like a comfort blanket.
+- ‘Āina Hānau: Birthland by Nālani McDougal-- In this collection, the kānaka ʻōiwi poet weaves her ‘āina through her pieces like a comfort blanket.

-- Braiding Sweetgrass for YA by Robin Wall Kimmerer, adapted by Monique Gray Smith - an Indigenous biologist by trade, Kimmerer shares a perspective of nature that reveals ancient intelligence and gifts for the modern world.
+- Braiding Sweetgrass for YA by Robin Wall Kimmerer (adapted by Monique Gray Smith) -- an Indigenous biologist by trade, Kimmerer shares a perspective of nature that reveals ancient intelligence and gifts for the modern world.

 No comments: